qlu-lab/QUAIL/README.md

 | P | The P-value for testing transmission disequilibrium |

 ## Evaluate the predictive performance of vPGS
+#### Example:
+The following script evaluate the performance of vPGS from the `test.all.score` in predicting the variability of phenotype from `pheno.txt` using `500` quantile levels.
+The analysis adjusted the covaraites in `covar.txt` and 5 cores are used for parallel computing.
+The performance is written out to `output_vpgs.txt`.
 ```bash
 $ Rscript QUAIL_vPGS.R \
   --pheno pheno.txt \